heuristicwondering/convert2BIDS-fMRI/BIDs/De-Identifying DICOMS.md

 # DICOM Anonymization
 ## 1. Copy files to be anonymized from your raw data folder to the AnonDcm folder
 ## 2. Open DicomBrowser by clicking on the icon on your desktop
-## 3. Click on 'File' and then Open, navigate to your DICOMs in the AnonDcm folder and load them here.
-Multiple DICOMs can be chosen at a time.
-To open all dicoms at the same time, you can select the entire participant file
+## 3. Click on 'File' and then Open, navigate to the folder you intend to anonymize.
+Depending on your computer processing speed, you may either open your DICOMs in the AnonDcm folder and load them here (multiple DICOMs can be chosen at a time) or you can select the entire participant file and load all DICOMs at once.
 ## 4. In the left pane, select all subjects
 ## 5. Verify that the PatientName/PatientID is the same ID saved in the file name
 ## 6. Click on the value of the below attributes, alter it to "Anonymous"